NatronGitHub/openfx-misc/README-hosts.txt

 - ChoiceParam items can only be set during description and cannot be changed afterwards
 - Params that are described as secret can never be "revealed", they are doomed to remain secret (fix: set them as secret at the end of effect instance creation)
+- The Modelview matrix is not identity in interacts.
+Moreover, it is affected by successive transforms, so that the interact itself is affected by the transform.
+- kOfxImageEffectInstancePropSequentialRender property is missing on the Image Effect descriptor (but exists on the host and on the effect instance)
+- kOfxImageEffectPropPluginHandle property is missing on the image effect instance

 * Natron